 - 1 recipe gluten free pie crusts (chilled)

-- 1 large egg mixed with 1 tbsp water and a pinch of salt, for egg wash
+- 1 large egg mixed with 1 tablespoon water and a pinch of salt, for egg wash

 Make the Filling